 - Also, you can post how-to’s about your product or service, demonstrating its features and teaching the audience to use it.

 Like Uber did in their promo video, explaining a new chat feature for clients to use.

 - Share previews of upcoming releases and events about your organization or your target audience’s interests.

-To boost views and shares - keep the videos short, make them look professional, and don't forget to optimize them for mobile.
+Keep your videos short, make them look professional, and don’t forget to optimize them for mobile to boost views and shares.

 On top of that, video ads have come to LinkedIn too.
 Why not use them to drive even deeper engagement and more sales?
-The data shows that videos are 20 times more shareable than other content formats here.
+The data shows that videos are 20 times more shareable than other content formats.

-LinkedIn is about nets what determines your marketing success there.
-To engage followers and therefore expand your network, stay consistent.
-Publish regularly to prove your knowledge and experience: it helps to build trust and gain more followers.
+To engage followers and, therefore, expand your network, stay consistent.
+Publish regularly to prove your knowledge and experience.
+It helps to build trust and gain more followers.

-Consider this checklist every time you plan publishing a status update on LinkedIn:
+Consider this checklist every time you plan to publish a status update on LinkedIn:

-- content to share: an informative or educational blog post, a how-to guide, data-driven research on the latest trends in your niche, a case study, your company news or updates.
+- Choose your content type to share, be it an informative or educational blog post, a how-to guide, a carousel document, data-driven research on the latest trends in your niche, a case study, or your company news or updates.